Leadership Styles

 1. Autocratic Leadership

 An autocratic leader makes decisions without input from others.
 They generally don’t take advice from subordinates and expect them to conform to their choices.
 Autocratic leadership is in stark contrast to the democratic leadership style, which values participation from most stakeholders and constituents.
 An autocratic leader can be effective when they earn and sustain the understanding, trust, and respect of their followers.
 Autocratic leaders can get the work done best by combining it with task-oriented, facilitative, charismatic, and transactional leadership to help manage decisions and get the job done.
+They usually have a great deal of experience and expertise to back up their directions and decision in order to be successful.
+Autocratic leaders who lack experience and expertise and do not combine their leadership with other styles have a high rate of failure.

 2. Charismatic Leadership